dsidavis/DSIWeb/content/articles/Events/2019_Spring_W_TeamGit1.md

 ## Description

-Collaborating on research is tough, whether that collaborator is a colleague or yourself!
-Version control tools like Git can make it easier.
-Git is a powerful tool for version control.
-In this session you will learn tips for effectively using Git in a team setting.
-This workshop will cover branching and how to undo common mistakes to improve workflows.
-This workshop will also promote best practices for team communication and creating efficient workflows and documentation.

-After this workshop learners should be able to:

-* identify when, how and why you should rebase, revert and reset
+This set of 2 workshops starts by briefly reviewing the basic git commands we use every day and then moves onto
++ using git to share work with others in your project,
++ exploring different workflows for working by yourself or with others,
++ querying git to find out to problem solve and understand what git is doing and why,
++ intermediate and advanced git functionality and idioms that can be very useful.

+These workshops will be hands-on and each participant will work with another participant to practice editing and sharing changes to files.
+This will give you authentic experience in confidently working with git, solving some of the issues that arise, and knowing where to find solutions in the future.

+We'll mimic real-life situations and actually solve them together with git commands.
+We'll also intersperse the hands-on activities with high-level explanations of important elements of the git computational model and how to reason about the different ways of doing things with git and their trade-offs.

 ## Prerequisites & Target Learners

-This workshop is aimed at researchers (students, postdoctoral scholars, faculty, staff) who are using, or have used, Git and understand how to use it in principle.
-Prior to attending you should be able to make commits, pulls and branches.
-Come with your laptop.
-Make sure you are signed up for a Github account.
+This workshop is aimed at students, postdoctoral scholars, faculty, staff who understand how to use Git either in principle or are somewhat familiar with the introductory-level functionality.
+Prior to attending, you should be able to add and commit files.
+Come with your laptop with git installed, and your Github account.